xargs reads space and line delimited strings from stdin and executes a specified command with the input as arguments.[1]

 Unknown options: s3://my-bucket/partition-2/,s3://my-bucket/partition-3/

-To solve this, xargs accepts an -n <number> argument.
-The -n argument configures how many arguments should be per command invocation (the default is 5000).
+To solve this, xargs accepts an -n <number> argument.[2]
+The -n argument configures how many arguments should be per command invocation.

-So, since aws s3 rm only accepts one argument, we can pass -n 1 to xargs to execute a single command per line:
+So, since aws s3 rm only accepts one argument, we can pass -n 1 to xargs to execute one command per argument:

 echo s3://my-bucket/partition-{1..3}/ | xargs -n 1 aws s3 rm --recursive